-Cristina Petcu is a Research Associate with the Just Security 2020 program at the Stimson Center.
+Cristina Petcu was a Research Analyst with the Global Governance, Justice & Security Program at the Stimson Center.
 She is a native of Romania and received a Master of Arts in International Affairs with concentrations in conflict & security and development from The New School.
 Cristina also studied at the University of Barcelona on an Erasmus scholarship and holds a B.A. in Philosophy and European Studies from the University of Bucharest.
 Prior to joining Stimson, she served in various roles at the United Nations, including the UN Office on Drugs and Crime in Guatemala, the Department of Peacekeeping Operations (Office for the Rule of Law and Security Institutions) at UN Headquarters, and UN Habitat (Youth and Livelihoods Unit).
-Her work and research interests focus on global governance reform, strengthening civil society’s role in global governance, the management of armed groups (i.e. Disarmament Demobilizations and Reintegration), and advancing the UN’s youth, peace, and security agenda, among other global policy issues.
-Cristina is an alumna of AIESEC and One Young World, and currently co-chairs the UN2020 coalition’s Advocacy Working Group.
+Her work and research interests focus on global governance reform, strengthening civil society’s role in global governance, the management of armed groups (i.e. Disarmament Demobilization and Reintegration), and advancing the UN’s youth, peace, and security agenda, among other global policy issues.
+Cristina serves on the Steering Committee of the Coalition for the UN We Need, and is an alumna of AIESEC and One Young World.
 She is fluent in English, Spanish, and Romanian, and has an intermediate knowledge of French.

 Research & Writing

 Executive Summary “The COVID-19 pandemic once again reminds us: Global crises require global solutions.
 We must act together to end the pandemic.
 And we must not forget those who are affected by extreme poverty and hunger.
 The UN Sustainable Developmen…

 Originally published in Inter Press Service News